kezoponk/robustcart.php/README.md

 $_SESSION['cart'] = new Cart($values, "username", "users", TRUE);
 ```
 ***$_SESSION['username']*** is the username variable, shoppingcart is ***stored in session and saved in "users" folder*** as their ***encrypted username***.cart
+!Keep in mind that encryption may affect website performance

 <br>